 When to visit Careworks Convenient Care urgent care

-If you’re having symptoms you think may be related to COVID-19, before you visit a doctor’s office, clinic or emergency room, call your doctor or our 24/7 hotline at 570-284-3657 for care guidance or to talk with a nurse.
+If you’re having symptoms you think may be related to COVID-19, before you visit a doctor’s office, clinic or emergency room, use our self-screening tool or call your doctor.
+You can also call Geisinger's hotline at 570-284-3657 for care guidance or to talk with a nurse.

 When a different kind of health issue pops up, it can be stressful — and when you can’t wait for care, you may need to decide whether to go to the ER or urgent care.